openvinotoolkit/model_server/docs/dynamic_shape_custom_node.md

 ### Build a Custom Node

-1. Go to the custom node directory
+1. Go to the custom node directory:
     ```
     cd src/custom_nodes/image_transformation/
     ```

-3. Build the custom node
+3. Build the custom node:
     ```
     make build
     ```

-4. Copy the custom node to the `models` repository
+4. Copy the custom node to the `models` repository:
     ```
     cp lib/libcustom_node_image_transformation.so ../../../models
     ```